bullhornfixie/ski-jump-game/readme.md

 I need to extend the length of the plane and get the camera to follow the ball as it rolls down.

-This ball will eventually become a 3D skier model or a sledge - see how complex the modelling is for both options.
-Main thing is to get the physics working. # ski-jumping-game
+This ball will eventually become a 3D skier model or a sledge.
+Let's see how complex the modelling is for both options.
+Main thing is to get the physics working.

 ## Resources
 [emoji cheatsheet for markdown](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md#sport)